Anti-War Movement, Articles, Howard Zinn

 The Revolution opened possibilities, but it did not complete them.
 It created language that future generations would use against the elites who wrote it.
 “We the People” became a promise that ordinary people would repeatedly force the country to confront.

-ILLUSTRATION 6: FREEDOM FOR WHOM?
+FREEDOM FOR WHOM?

 SLAVERY, ABOLITION, AND THE CIVIL WAR